coraning/observatory-upload/docs/DOC.md

 the SequenceFile to put the new data into.

 The SequenceFile used will be ```WHDFS_PATH + '/' + msmntCampaign + '/' + format + '/' + seq + '.seq'``` and
-it will be create if neccessary.
+it will be created if neccessary.

 Upon initiating an upload an entry in the *upload* database will be created with the flag
 ```complete``` set to ```false```.
 After completing the upload the database entry will be updated and ```complete``` will be set to ```true```.
 A SHA1 hash of the uploaded data will be stored in the *upload* database as well.